makma/fingerprintjs.com/content/blog/6-ways-to-permanently-ban-users-from-your-website.md

 The script above should preferably be included in the root folder of all the JS files like `index.js`.

-When you add a user’s unique visitor ID to a ban list with FingerprintJS, it’s difficult for them to circumvent it unless they frequently switch devices.
-[FingerprintJS](/) provides an open-source and paid solution for fingerprinting your users.
+When you add a user’s unique visitor ID to a ban list with Fingerprint, it’s difficult for them to circumvent it unless they frequently switch devices.
+[Fingerprint](/) provides an open-source and paid solution for fingerprinting your users.
 Their service has 99.5% accuracy, and you can try it without usage limits for 10 days.

 ## Conclusion

 There will always be problematic users.
 To be able to create civil and safer online communities for everyone, such users need to be banned.

 There are many common methods for banning users, but ultimately they all have shortcomings and can be circumvented by persistent actors.
-To truly permanently ban a malicious actor, consider using a robust user identification solution like [FingerprintJS](/).
+To truly permanently ban a malicious actor, consider using a robust user identification solution like [Fingerprint](/).